Assignment A1

 From the laws of physics we know that energy is conserved.
 Hence for each room, the sum of the total heat energy emitted by the animals and the heat energy leaking through the walls is zero.
 The heat leakage through a wall depends on two things, the temperature difference across the wall and the heat conductivity of the wall and is given by P = k(To-Ti).

-Hence for each room we can derive one heat balance equation in the unknown T1,T2,T3.
-Together we have three equations, which can be solved for the temperature in each room.
-Derive and solve these equations.
+Using the above equation that for one k concerns one wall, write the heat balance equation for the whole room in the unknowns T1,T2,T3.
+For the three rooms we have three equations, which can be solved for the temperature in each room.
+Derive these three equations, formulate them in matrix - vector form and solve the equation system.

 Write out the LU factorization of the following matrix (show both the L and U matrices explicitly):